fakedrtom/SVAFotate/README.md

 Annotate a (lumpy) SV VCF with various AFs from CCDG and/or gnomAD with a simple command line tool.
 This will add to the INFO field new categories corresponding to the maximum AF frequency found for SVs from CCDG and/or gnomAD that overlap a given SV in your VCF.
-Also includes a field for the number (count) of overlaps between a given SV in your VCF and those found in the CCDG and/or gnomAD SV datasets.
+It will also include a field for the number (count) of overlaps between a given SV in your VCF and those found in the CCDG and/or gnomAD SV datasets.

 Installation
 ========================